willsather/WillSather/README.md

 ### Website (React / HTML)

 Finally, the last thing committed on here is my personal websites / resume.
 I have two, a version 1 built strictly on HTML and a version 2 that was redesign in React.
 Included is the raw source code - these have just been fun projects for me to work on.
-If you want to view the hosted React version, it is available at https://sather.ws
+If you want to view the hosted React version, it is available at https://sather.ws.
+I also have done some experimenting with Docker so you can explore the container images at https://hub.docker.com/repository/docker/willsather/website.

 ### Web Server (C)